OSU-NLP-Group/LLM-Planner/README.md

 Check [project website](https://dki-lab.github.io/LLM-Planner/) for an overview and a demo.

 ## News:
-- Jul 23 : LLM-Planner has been accepted to ICCV 2023!
-Catch us on Paris this October.
+- Jul 23: LLM-Planner has been accepted to ICCV 2023!
+Catch us in Paris this October.
-- Jul 23 : We will release the code soon!
+- Jul 23: We will release the code soon!
 Thanks for your interests.

 ## Citation Information